|CNY Hiking HOME PAGE||New York State Parks||Letchworth Trail||Letchworth State Park|

 #1 Gorge Trail (7+ miles) - This popular trail travels parallel to the main park road and passes many scenic overlooks including Inspiration Point.

 #2 Mary Jemison Trail (2.5 miles) - Take a pleasant woods walk along the trail dedicated to the famous Deh-ge-wan-us, or "White Woman of the Genesee".
 There are two access points for this trail, one at Council Grounds and the other at a small parking area near the railroad bridge over the main park road.
-This trail crosses the railroad tracks, so care should be taken.

 #2A Hemlock Trail (2.5 miles) - This trail travels off the Mary Jemison Trail near Council Grounds and passes Trout Pond as well as Trailside Lodge on its way to the Castile Entrance Road.
 This very scenic trail features numerous hemlock trees.
 The trail does cross a couple of ravines.